This easy vegan lemon pound cake is a moist and light vegan cake with tangy lemon flavors and a sweet thick layer of lemon icing.

 - Vanilla extract

 - All-purpose flour – you can use a gluten-free all-purpose flour blend as well.
-Ensure that your blend contains gum, or you will have to add 1/2 teaspoon guar gum in the batter.
+Ensure that your blend contains gum, or you will have to add 1/2 teaspoon of guar gum to the batter.

 - Sugar – I used unrefined cane sugar.
 Other options are coconut sugar, watch out the cake will be very brown in color, or sugar-free crystal sweeteners like erythritol or xylitol work as well for a vegan sugar-free cake.